vhcd/vhcd.github.io/_posts/2022-12-01-angular-size.md

 Actually, my life was kind of ruined still, because that doesn't really work.
 Indeed, traces don't know about the actual viewport size, so they'll continue to hit even if the actor isn't actually visible in the mirror, but is visible from the mirror's *viewpoint*.
 Also, since the ego vehicle is ignored by traces (to not hit the actual mirrors), any actor occlusion by said vehicle is also ignored.
 Both of these could probably be solved (resp. using [multi line trace](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Tracing/HowTo/MultiLineTraceByChannel/) and a mirror/windows-less chassis), but by now my lazyness has taken over.

+# Another way

+The solution outlined above is all done on the CPU; but as I mentioned earlier, there (probably) is a faster, cheaper, more accurate GPU way.
+I haven't explored it much, so I'm mostly going to throw random ideas at you.
+It's going to get technical, so bear with me.

+You can fairly easily write a post-process shader that renders (e.g., to the custom depth buffer) only the visible parts of your target actors, similar to [image segmentation](https://www.unrealengine.com/marketplace/en-US/product/machine-learning-image-segmentation).
+That image would probably be black, with only white pixels where your actor was.

+The white pixels are actually just like our traced bones: they don't tell much by themselves, and we need to cluster them if we want to be able to compute an angular size.
+This is where is gets trickier, because ideally to do that you'd get [OpenCV](https://opencv.org/) and be done with it.
+But our image is on the GPU, and any OpenCV post-processing would require the image to be readable from the CPU.
+There are ways to bring things from GPU memory to CPU memory, such as [screenshot](https://docs.unrealengine.com/4.27/en-US/WorkingWithMedia/CapturingMedia/TakingScreenshots/) (look at that nice `bMaskUsingCustomDepth` parameter), or maybe [UnrealCV](https://unrealcv.org/), but I doubt those can be used in realtime.

+But, and this is not a rhetorical question: could this post-processing be done in a post-process shader?
+I honestly don't know the answer to that, but given the level of shader magic I've seen, I wouldn't be surprised if you could.
+For example, if you could just count the number of white pixels on the input image, write that number on a pixel of the output image.
+Then maybe from the CPU you can query that pixel?
+I truly have no shader skill, so maybe I'm just spewing garbage ideas around.

+In any case, working on the output from a render pass would have benefits over our traces implementation:
+* Lower performance cost
+* Better accuracy, as we're working with actual rendered data, so no relying on approximate physics bodies, or being tricked by WPO
+* Mirrors aren't really a problem anymore

+The only drawback I can see is the loss of semantics that bones provide, i.e., it'd be much harder to know which part were and weren't visible, or what was the occluder.

+# Conclusion

+Our current traces-based implementation works great for us.
+We haven't measured the performance impact just yet, but we're not too worried about that.
+For each actor of interest, we actually compute a few other indicators related to visibility that are near-impossible to compute offline.
+And all that data is then sent via [LabStreamingLayer](https://labstreaminglayer.org/) to be recorded and synchronized with other experiment data.

+Once again, Unreal Engine really empowers our research.
+But this time, not by allowing us to create more immersive worlds at lower costs, but by giving us access to measures that will be hugely beneficial to our research, and that were previously completely out of our reach.